Mystic67/Game-Mac-Gyver/README.md

 __________________________________________________________________________________________________________________________
 ### Install pip3 with command like:
   ##### python3 -m pip
-see more on this webpage:
+See more on this webpage:
 https://pip.pypa.io/en/stable/installing/

 ### Install and create a virtual environment Python3 and activate it with pip3 or pip like:
   ##### pip3 install virtualenv.
   Activate your virtualenv with command like:
   ##### source env/bin/activate
-see more on this webpage:
+See more on this webpage:
 https://virtualenv.pypa.io/en/latest/installation/

 ### Clone or download this game from GitHub in your virtual environment directory: